MeSugar/MeSugar/README.md

 # 👋 Hi, I’m Eugene!

 I am a professional data-driven digital-marketing specialist with over 5 years of work experience.
-I am very inspired by the potential of machine learning and the opportunities it can bring to businesses, which motivates to constantly develop in this area.
+I am very inspired by the potential of machine learning and the opportunities it can bring to businesses, which motivates me to constantly develop in this area.

 ### Connect with me